dsoft20/romrenamer/README.md

 		<name>Game name (Europe)</name>

 WINDOWS: place the file on \\raspberry\configs\all\emulationstation\gamelists\
- run the script via python rm.py
+then run the script via python rm.py

-RETROPIE: place the file in /home/pi/.emulationstation/gamelists/ run the script via python rm.py
+RETROPIE: place the file in /home/pi/.emulationstation/gamelists/ then run the script via python rm.py